synesissoftware/Pantheios/README.txt

 pantheios - README
 ==================

-Updated:    29th January 2017
+Updated:    5th July 2020

-See the introduction in the accompanying doc/html/1.0.1-beta218/index.html file.
+See the introduction in the accompanying doc/html/1.0.1-beta219/index.html file.

 Please feel free to request, nay demand, improvements in any areas